microsoft/vscode-docs/api/extension-guides/task-provider.md

 The `getRakeTasks` implementation does the following:

-- Lists all rake tasks defined in a `Rakefile` using the `rake -AT -f Rakefile` command.
+- Lists all rake tasks defined in a `Rakefile` using the `rake -AT -f Rakefile` command for each workspace folder.
 - Parses the stdio output.
 - For every listed task, creates a `vscode.Task` implementation.